Until 1949, nearly everyone with a close connection to the United Kingdom was called a ‘British subject’.

 Becoming a citizen of another country

-Since 1 January 1983 anyone gaining citizenship of any other country can’t be a British subject, unless they’re also a citizen of the Republic of Ireland.
+Since 1 January 1983 anyone gaining citizenship of any other country cannot be a British subject, unless they’re also a citizen of Ireland.

 You may be able to register as a British citizen in very limited circumstances if you meet certain conditions.